Big Brother 9 (American season)

 Big Brother 9, also known as Big Brother: 'Til Death Do You Part, is the ninth season of the American reality television series Big Brother.
+It premiered on CBS on February 12, 2008, and concluded with its season finale on April 27, 2008; it was scheduled as a midseason installment of the series as replacement programming due to the Writers Guild of America strike.

+The season's main twist saw the 16 HouseGuests being initially paired into couples with their "soulmate" (two of which being a pre-existing relationship); the couples partook in challenges, votes, and evictions together for the first three weeks of the competition, after which the HouseGuests competed as individuals for the remainder of the season as normal.

-It is based upon the Netherlands series of the same name, which gained notoriety in 1999 and 2000.
-Big Brother 9 is the first season of the series to air in the Winter time period, due to a writer's strike.
-The series premiered on CBS on February 12, 2008 and lasted eleven weeks until the live finale on April 27, 2008.
-The ninth season saw a decrease in ratings when compared to past editions of the series.
-The season premiered to a total of 7.33 million viewers, the lowest premiere numbers for any season at the time.
+Big Brother 9 premiered to a total of 7.33 million viewers, the lowest premiere numbers for any season at the time.
 Overall, the series averaged 6.56 million viewers, making it the lowest rated season of the series at the time.
-Big Brother 9 was the first season to cast a total of 16 HouseGuests, in which it became a permanent change to the format in season 14 and subsequent seasons.
-The series ended after 81 days, in which HouseGuest Adam Jasinski was crowned the winner, and Ryan Quicksall the runner-up.
+The season ended after 81 days, in which HouseGuest Adam Jasinski was crowned the winner, and Ryan Quicksall the runner-up.

 Production

 Development

-Following the 2007-2008 Writers Guild of America strike, the trade magazine Variety reported that CBS, in response, was considering airing a winter edition of Big Brother, and that the network started cast auditions.
+Following the 2007–08 Writers Guild of America strike, the trade magazine Variety reported that CBS, in response to the then-ongoing Writers Guild of America strike, was considering airing a winter edition of Big Brother, and that the network started cast auditions.
 Several sites speculated that the winter edition could have been an American version of Celebrity Big Brother but this was untrue as CBS released a statement that the next edition of Big Brother would be a regular season following the format of past editions.
 The season was announced on November 15, 2007 with open casting calls being held from November 17, 2007 to December 8, 2007.
 The finalists for the season were chosen on December 27, 2007.